Tongan nobles

 These unacknowledged chiefs were still lords in the traditional sense.
-However their influence slowly decreased with each passing generation.
+However, their influence slowly decreased with each passing generation.
 Queen Sālote acknowledged this in some of her public speeches by paying respect to the chiefs then a separate respect to the Nobles of the Crown as: «Highly respectful for the Chiefs is also Highly respectful for the nobles in this land».

-In the 21st century King George Tupou V created eight new noble titles but with no hereditary lands.
-This title is to remain with them for their whole life known and is considered equivalent to the United Kingdom's practice of appointing Life Peers.
+In the 21st century, King George Tupou V created eight new noble titles but with no hereditary lands.
+The title is to remain with the holder for the rest of their life and is considered equivalent to the United Kingdom's practice of appointing life peers.